In Indonesia, the Albanians have the possibility of resetting a relationship retained by anxiety and erroneous perceptions - ExBulletin

 Other recent decisions, such as the supply Fiji assistanceSuggest an increasingly outdoor regional posture.

-Albanese should offer credible alternatives from Prabowo to Russian and Chinese engagement thanks to trade, technological and educational exchanges, rather than reacting to Jakartas movements with suspicion.
+Albanese should offer credible alternatives from Prabowo to Russian and Chinese engagement thanks to trade, technological and educational exchanges, rather than reacting to Jakarta movements with suspicion.

 Cooperation opportunities

-In his electoral campaign, Albanese reaffirmed his commitment to governments to work closely with Southeast Asia.
+In his electoral campaign, Albanese reaffirmed his government's commitment to work closely with Southeast Asia.
 He also promised a foreign policy based on diplomacy, climate cooperation and economic diversification.

 This allows a strong incentive to the two leaders to deepen the links.
 For Australia, the deepening of links with Indonesia supports its Indo-Pacific strategy.
 The objective: to promote a stable and inclusive regional order, in particular in the midst of concerns concerning increasing strategic competition between the United States and China.